• HOME

 Top 10 Hotels & Resorts in Lago Atitlán, Guatemala

-The hotels and resorts in Lake Atitlán arguably have some of the most incredible panoramic views in the world, with three immense and ancient volcanoes and colorful lakeside towns as picturesque backdrops.
+The hotels and resorts in Lake Atitlán have arguably some of the most incredible panoramic views in the world.
+Three immense, ancient volcanoes and colorful lakeside towns provide the picturesque backdrop for these lakeside towns.

-Whether you are looking for the best budget-friendly hostels, beautiful boutique hotels, and luxurious 5-star resorts, below you’ll find the top-rated places to stay in Lake Atitlán, Guatemala!
+Whether you’re looking for the best budget-friendly hostels, beautiful boutique hotels, or luxurious 5-star resorts, these are the top-rated places to stay in Lake Atitlán, Guatemala!

 Best Hotels in Lake Atitlan, Guatemala